japila-books/spark-sql-internals/docs/logical-operators/InMemoryRelation.md

 04             +- *Range (0, 10, step=1, splits=8)
 ----

-`InMemoryRelation` is a <<spark-sql-MultiInstanceRelation.adoc#, MultiInstanceRelation>> so a <<newInstance, new instance will be created>> to appear multiple times in a physical query plan.
+`InMemoryRelation` is a <<spark-sql-MultiInstanceRelation.md#, MultiInstanceRelation>> so a <<newInstance, new instance will be created>> to appear multiple times in a physical query plan.

 [source, scala]
 ----